aambrioso1/HCC-Programming-Project/README.md

 A description of some of the programs in repository

-noaa_json.py:  This program shows how to retrieve JSON data from stations tracked by the NOAA in water ports throughout the USA.

-plot.py:  A module that creates a line graph given two lists of numbers.
+noaa_json.py:  This program shows how to retrieve JSON data from stations tracked by the NOAA in water port plot.py:  A module that creates a line graph given two lists of numbers.

 MadLib.py:   Demonstrates how to use interploted f-strings by generated random responses for a MadLib.